SAP/spartacus-docs/_pages/dev/view_configuration/infinite-scroll.md

 {% include docs/feature_version.html content=version_note %}

+Infinite scroll is a web-design technique that loads content continuously as the user scrolls down the page, eliminating the need for pagination.

 `Infinite Scroll` is a toggleable feature applied to the product list page that allows users to automatically retrieve products as they scroll down a page.

 The `default configuration` for Infinite Scroll is to have it deactivated.
 As a result of this, pagination is used in all Spartacus installations unless these settings are overriden.